The local polynomial hull near a degenerate CR singularity -- Bishop discs revisited: The proof of Theorem

-{{\bf Acknowledgement.} A large part of the preliminary work on this article --- especially looking up the existing literature on the subject --- was done while on a visit to the International Centre for Theoretical Physics (ICTP), Trieste, during February--March, 2008.
-The support and hospitality of the ICTP, and the facilities provided by the ICTP library, are warmly acknowledged.}
+{{\bf Acknowledgements.} A large part of the preliminary work on this article --- looking up the extensive literature on the subject, in particular --- was done while on a visit to the ICTP, Trieste, during February--March, 2008.
+The support and hospitality of the ICTP, and the facilities provided by the ICTP library, are warmly acknowledged.
+I am grateful to Nessim Sibony for suggesting a simple proof of Part~(1) of Theorem~\ref{T:negInd} during a visit to the Universit{\'e} Paris-Sud 11 in 2009.
+This visit was supported by the ARCUS programme (French Foreign Ministry/R{\'e}gion Ile-de-France).}